Special Purpose Entities (SPE)

 - The main benefit – aside from the joy of knowing you are supporting students to receive a Christ-Centered education –is that you could receive a very significant tax reduction on both your federal and state returns.
 See the scenario below.

 - So long as the program continues, investors should be able to continue receiving this tax credit for as long as they want to continue in the SPE.
-In their second year, we believe participants will be able to sign up again for another two years, an opportunity which we expect will continue.
+In their second year, participants are able to sign up again for another two years, an opportunity which we expect will continue.

 Joe Taxpayer estimated his PA tax liability for 2022 to be $10,000.
 He signs the joinder agreement to join the SPE and sends a check for $10k to the SPE before December 31.
 He will receive a $9k tax credit for his PA taxes and a $1,000 reduction in his federal taxable income for 2022.